sophiezhng/sophiezhng/README.md

-### Hi there 👋
+### Hi there, I'm Sophie 👋

-I'm Sophie, a 16-year-old high school student from Canada 🇨🇦.
-I am passionate about computer science, community service, and bettering the world through technology!
+Welcome to my GitHub profile!
+I'm a 16-year-old high school student from Canada 🇨🇦 who's passionate about computer science, community service, and bettering the world through technology.

 - 🔭 I’m currently working on a desktop app
 - 🌱 I’m currently learning: JavaFX
 - 😄 Pronouns: she/her
+- ⚡ Fun fact: I like oil painting and creating art in my free time!
 <!--
-**sophie-zhangg/sophie-zhangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**sophiezhng/sophiezhng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: